Geraldo Perdomo Player Props: Diamondbacks vs. Mariners

-Geraldo Perdomo -- batting .364 in his past 10 games -- will be in action for the Arizona Diamondbacks versus the Seattle Mariners, with Bryan Woo on the mound, on July 29 at 8:10 PM ET.
+The Arizona Diamondbacks, including Geraldo Perdomo and his .515 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starter Luis Castillo and the Seattle Mariners at Chase Field, Sunday at 4:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-5) against the Mariners.
+He had two hits (going 2-for-4) in his last appearance against the Mariners.

 Geraldo Perdomo Game Info & Props vs. the Mariners